Ismat Iqbal

 Ismat Iqbal is a Pakistani television actress.
 She has appeared as child and later lead actress in classic serials aired on PTV Home during 1970-1990.

-Currently, she is active in television industry playing role of mother on different serials airing on different networks.
+Currently, she is active in the television industry often playing the role of mother in serials airing on different networks.
 Her most recent appearance include Aik Larki Aam Si as Minhaj's mother and Ranjha Ranjha Kardi as Noori's mother.

-She was introduced to Pakistan Television by Director Bakhtiyar Ahmed.
+She was introduced to Pakistan Television by director Bakhtiyar Ahmed.